Last updated in February 2015

 - double taxation agreement of 9 March 2010, which entered into force on 28 December 2011 (applied as of 1 January 2012 in accordance with Article 31, paragraph 2)

-Following the visit to Germany by former President Vázquez, it was agreed to establish a partnership between the ports of Hamburg and Montevideo in 2005.
+In 2005, following the visit to Germany by Uruguay’s then President Vázquez, it was agreed to establish a partnership between the ports of Hamburg and Montevideo.
 This partnership was renewed during the visit to Uruguay by Hamburg’s First Mayor Olaf Scholz in April 2013.

 There is close cultural and academic exchange between Germany and Uruguay.

 There is a long tradition of cooperation between universities, research and cultural institutions in the two countries.
-A German Academic Exchange Service (DAAD) lecturer has been teaching at the University of the Republic’s ((UdelaR) Faculty of Humanities and Education Science since 2013.
+A German Academic Exchange Service (DAAD) lecturer has been teaching at the Universidad de la República’s ((UdelaR) Faculty of Humanities and Education Science since 2013.

 Thanks to its high-profile programme of events, the Goethe Institute in Montevideo, now in its 50th year, is an established and recognised feature of the Uruguayan capital’s cultural scene.
 Its German courses are very well attended and demand is constantly growing.